Skip to main content

 File button buttonOpens a file dialog.

-[2]Ch Setting tabConfigure channel-wide message authentication settings.
+[2]Ch Setting tabConfigures channel-common message authentication settings.

 Ch Setting Tab (Common Settings)